-There have been weeks where I have signed up for three or four virtual events and only attended one (if any!).
-Why do I sign-up for events I know I can’t attend?
+There have been weeks where I have signed up for three or four virtual events and only attended one.
+Why do I sign-up for events I know I might not attend?
 For me, it’s about being able to consume the content on my own time.
 Now more than ever, audiences need the flexibility to consume content in a way that works for them.
-Just because someone doesn’t show up to your event live doesn’t mean they aren’t a quality lead.
+Just because someone doesn’t show up to your virtual event doesn’t mean they aren’t a quality lead.

 Since the start of 2020, Banzai has produced a variety of virtual events.
 We understand that everyone can’t attend live and we work hard to continue the conversation long after the event is over.
 Why?
 Because Banzai’s event no-shows and on-demand registrants significantly influence pipeline.